aws/aws-fpga/hdk/docs/AWS_Shell_Interface_Specification.md

 ## Conventions

-**CL –** Custom’s Logic: the Logic to be provided by the developer and integrated with AWS Shell.
+**CL –** Custom Logic: the Logic to be provided by the developer and integrated with AWS Shell.

 **DW –** Doubleword: referring to 4-byte (32-bit) data size.